-I’m not here in the same vein as every ‘Live, laugh, learn’ bullshit article about life in your 20s.
+I’m not here in the same vein as every ‘Live, laugh, learn’ article about life in your 20s.
 Quite the opposite actually, so please forgive me while I throw some serious shade at the idiocracy of some of that aforementioned advice.

 Britney J Spears once said, “Everybody’s talking all this stuff about me / Why don’t they just let me live? “